droundy/recipes-site/index.md

 Put some berries on top of each round, then put another on top of that, and top with more berries and whipped cream.

+## blackened chicken and avocado salad

+### chicken
+- 2 boneless skinless chicken thighs
+- 1/2 tsp paprika
+- 1/2 tsp garlic powder
+- 1/2 tsp chili powder
+- 1/2 tsp cumin
+- 1 tablespoon olive oil

+### salad
+- 3 cups chopped romaine lettuce
+- 2 avocados
+- 1 cup cherry tomatoes halved
+- 1 small onion chopped
+- 1 tablespoon olive oil
+- 1 tablespoon chopped cilantro
+- parmesan shavings

+### rice
+- 1 cup brown rice

+In a small bowl mix together the paprika garlic powder, chili powder, cumin, and olive oil.
+Coat the chicken with the marinade and cook on medium low heat in a skillet.
+This should take about fifteen minutes.

+Put the salad ingredients into a large bowl.
+Coat with olive oil.

+Slice the chicken thinly and put on top of the salad to serve.
+Shave some parmesan cheese on top.
+Serve on top of brown rice.